-Margaret’s areas of practice comprise wide-ranging matters including shareholder disputes, employment matters, defamation and sale of goods.
-She specialises in international commercial arbitration and litigation.
+Margaret’s areas of practice comprise wide-ranging matters including shareholder disputes, employment matters, and sale of goods.

 Margaret authored the Singapore chapter of Global Legal Insights: International Arbitration 2019 and co-authored the Singapore chapter of The International Arbitration Review (10th edition).

 - Acted to successfully resist the setting aside of an ICC arbitration award that was made in favour of an Asian government.
 The matter related to a major international transport facility, and the amount in dispute was in excess of US$1 billion.

 - Acted to successfully resist the setting aside of a SIAC arbitration award that was made in favour of a Liberian subsidiary of an American multinational energy corporation headquartered in Houston.
 The matter related to certain production sharing contracts.
 The amount in dispute was in excess of US$40 million.